boxyhq/website/docs/terminus/overview.md

 Terminus provides a no code advanced encryption and privacy vault exposed via a simple API.

-Terminus is as highly customisable and extendable as it is easy to configure.
-It abstracts away all the complexities of multiple encryption mechanisms, data masking, data modelling, data access policies and highly efficient storage.
+Terminus is as highly customizable and extendable as it is easy to configure.
+It abstracts away all the complexities of multiple encryption mechanisms, data masking, data modeling, data access policies and highly efficient storage.

 Check our our [Github repo](https://github.com/boxyhq/terminus/).

-> :warning: **Terminus is in Alpha release**: Things will be extended and will evolve.
+> :warning: **Terminus is in Beta release**: Things will be extended and will evolve.
 Mainly around encryption mechanisms, policy and access control and the configuration UI.

 ## About Terminus

-[Terminus](https://en.wikipedia.org/wiki/Terminus_(god)) is about boundaries.
-It is about enabling the segregation of highly sensible and private data away from the main data stores.
+[Terminus](<https://en.wikipedia.org/wiki/Terminus_(god)>) is about boundaries.
+It is about enabling the segregation of highly sensitive and private data away from the main data stores.
 It is about zero visibility and zero trust.
-It is about unobservability of the data stored unless by the relevant authorised parties.
+It is about un-observability of the data stored unless by the relevant authorized parties.
 It is about access control.
 It is about easy integration with existing systems.
 It is about performance.
-It is about allowing you to focus on the business logic, not on how to protect your sensible data and be regulation compliant.
+It is about allowing you to focus on the business logic, not on how to protect your sensitive data and be regulation compliant.

 ### Own your own data​